 "Aye sir," said the young woman on the left.
 "There's remnants of gas giant here, about 7 AU from the primary and 28 AU from our current position.”

 "Is it on the other side?”

 "Aye sir, on a base primary heading of 340.”

 "Commander, is that far enough for a nuke?" asked the captain.

 "Aye captain, they won't be here for three days at least.
 Plenty of time," replied the weapons officer.

 "Let's wrap it up with a nice big bow for them, Commander.
 Lt.
 Edgrey, give me a short jump to that planet.
 Comms, alert the collection crews.
 We have some garbage to collect.”

 A chorus of "aye aye's" and repetitions of the captain's commands echoed around the bridge.
 The bridge's sole other occupant, a large, heavily armored Marine guard, looked less than enthusiastic.

 "Fight, run, die," he thought.
 "That's our existence, our legacy to the universe."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Matt HartWrite a Review